duesnate/nn-inference-fpga/project_report.rst

 The goal of this first convolution module design is to realize a highly modular and scalable building block that can be used to define a variety of convolutional layer types by using **generic** parameters that are selected pre-synthesis.
 These parameters allow the module to support any image size or input feature map of four or less dimensions.
 The first three array dimensions represent the number of rows, columns and channels.
 The final dimension is for bit resolution of color gradient values and this may also be customized.
 The dimensions of the output feature map will be calculated automatically.

 This first module was designed as a fully loop-unrolled single-clock convolution accelerator.
 This means that a successful implementation will process one full image (or feature map) input in just one clock cycle.
-If desired, all kernal weights can be updated for every image that is processed.
+If desired, all kernel weights can be updated for every image that is processed.
 The obvious drawback to this fully parallelized implementation is the high utilization of logic slice look-up tables (LUTs).
-Feasability and limitations of its full implementation including place-and-route is described in the following sections.
+Feasibility and limitations of its full implementation including place-and-route is described in the following sections.

-Due to the redundency of convolution operations, the VHDL **for-loop** construct can provide an elagent solution for the replication of many MACC operations.
+Due to the redundancy of convolution operations, the VHDL **for-loop** construct can provide an elagant solution for the replication of many MACC operations.
 Unlike software programming languages which use the **for-loop** to repeat sequential operations, VHDL will instead replicate the logic described within the loop for each iteration.
 Multidimensional arrays used with looping constructs provides the capability for writing much less repetitive code that promotes reusability and effortless customization.
 In addition to the adjustable image dimensions, **generic** ports provide customizable parameters to support kernel strides greater than one and zero-padding.
 Looping constructs within the main process provides a convenient and readable implementation of custom stride length.
 If selected, zero-padding is applied to the input data using VHDL **for-generate** statements.
 When these features are not desired, setting stride to one and padding to zero will disable them.

 Zero-padding and stride length equations [https://arxiv.org/pdf/1603.07285.pdf]